Carlo-b/AAPhotoCircleCrop/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Usage
-To show the cropper you have just to create a ```AACricleCropViewController``` view controller and pass it the image you want to crop.
+To show the cropper you just have to create a ```AACircleCropViewController``` view controller and pass the image you want to crop to it.
 ```swift
 let circleCropController = AACircleCropViewController()
 circleCropController.image = UIImage(named: "my_photo.jpg")!